TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 8/Ezekiel 8.8.md

 ---

-Then said he unto me, Son of man, dig now in the wall: and when I had digged in the wall, behold, a door.
+Then he said to me, Son of man, dig now in the wall: and when I had dug in the wall, behold, a door.